Relintai/codot/README.md

 - More verbose / Lower level.
 Needs more manual work.
 - C++ is more accepted in gamedev -> more c++ devs.
 Also people will probably look for c++ engines first, because that's the current way of thinking.
 - Breaking compat with godot means no more updates.
-- I'll probably remove thing that I personally don't use.
+- I'll probably remove things that I personally don't use.
 Others might needs those.
 Less interest from others.

 Neutral:
 - Will likely never have RenderingDevice and Vulkan, and multiple window support.
 However based on what is going on in the world right now, vulkan is probably not worth having for quite a while.
 Only high end phones can use it righ now, and I don't expect adoption to increase anytime soon.
-In fact I think we'll actually see adoption go down, as people will just go back to using their older devices if the new ones break (because of both price, and stupid - kind of orwellian - decisions on the behalf of the manufacturers.).
+In fact I think we might actually see adoption go down, as people will just go back to using their older devices if the new ones break (because of both price, and stupid - kind of orwellian - decisions on the behalf of the manufacturers.).
 (Also on the desktop we have gpu shortages, and higer prices (even laptops) etc).
 Also I kind of like to mess with vertex color a lot more, so I don't really need to many advanced features anyway.

 Questions:
 - Performance? - Expectation: better